 As of 4th Jan 2021, there is a change to the location of some of the UConnect and Library services.
 The following Library service points will provide Library dedicated services such as providing expertise on how to access and use information resources in print and online.

 All UConnect face to face services such as production of ID card, student lifecycle and library related enquiries will be available at the following service points.
 Please note that the standard opening hours are Monday to Friday 8:45am to 5pm, unless specified otherwise in parenthesis.

 UConnect can also be contacted online, over the phone or via mail:

 To keep up to date with Library opening hours and services visit: https://utas.libguides.com/LibNews

 Or contact the Library here: https://www.utas.edu.au/library/contact-us

-The Library has reopened a number of group study rooms for booking by students in all of our libraries.
-Maximum occupancy numbers indicated must be strictly adhered to.
+The Library has a number of group study rooms for booking by students in all of our libraries.
+Maximum occupancy numbers are limited due to COVID-19 restrictions.
+Numbers must be strictly adhered to.